How to spend one day in Salem Massachusetts: Best day trip from Boston

 One of the best ways to explore Salem is by following the Salem Heritage Trail.

-The trail starts out at the Salem Regional Visitor Center, and meanders it’s way along some of Salem’s most historic spots.
+The trail starts at the Salem Regional Visitor Center and meanders its way along some of Salem’s most historic spots.

 *You can also purchase tickets for the Salem Witchcraft Walking tour here.